JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 MINOR HEALING POTION:
 - Requires lesser healing potion, herbal extract, and amber, which can be found in dark forest biome from felled trees.
 Can be crafted at Drug Lab or Alchemy Bench.
 ----
 - Adds two tiers of mana potions that can be ingested to instantly regain some Psyfocus (mana) and increase Neural Heat Dissipation rate (Arcane Load Dispersal rate).
 Slight chance of addiction.
+If you don't have **Royalty** installed, you shouldn't see mana potions.

 LESSER MANA POTION:
 - Requires raw aether, raw berries, raw herbs.
 Can be crafted at Crafting Spot, Drug Lab, or Alchemy Bench.